Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/VM/HowToBuildMacUnifiedVM.md

 7) Create folder Unified

 8) Run ./unify.sh
-If you get a message such as "You have not agreed to the Xcode and Apple SDKs license...." you may need to `sudo xcodebuild -license`, then "agree" or whatever Apple comes up next.
+If you get a message such as "You have not agreed to the Xcode and Apple SDKs license...." you may need to `sudo xcodebuild -license`, then "agree" or whatever Apple comes up with next.

 Done.
 Unified/Squeak.app is our Unified VM.
 Its Contents folder is about 7.2Mb.
 (Thanks Cristián Pérez for this recipe)